OneeSansOnly/writeups/README.md

 #### So what we can do is make fake cookie named SessionToken and give it a false value and try to reload the page then
 ![](images/webpage.PNG)

-### You can make the fake cookie with Firefox or whatever browser using through the Cookie Editor.
-Once you've made the cookie reload the page
+### We make the fake cookie with Firefox or whatever browser using through the Cookie Editor.
+Once we've made the cookie, just reload the page

 ![rsa](images/rsa.png)